pond/dnd/party_riglan/playlists/campaign_3/part_1.md

 ## Campaign Three Part One (Our Origin And Our Search For Gundren)
 ### Prologue

-Rejoice In The Sun: First, A Hunter...
+* (Silent Running) Rejoice In The Sun: First, A Hunter...

 ### Chapter 1: One Hundred

-* That's Our Home: Bad Visions
+* (Watership Down) That's Our Home: Bad Visions
-* The Path of Old Tradition: ...Now, A Wanderer
+* (Into The West) The Path of Old Tradition: ...Now, A Wanderer
-* Pocket's Lookin' Light: Exploring Sungift - Temo And Briony
+* (Ruined King: Inns Of Bilgewater) Pocket's Lookin' Light: Exploring Sungift - Temo And Briony
 * (Genshin) Charge!
 Fearless Warriors: A Minor Disagreement About Economics - Meeting Danain
-* Brave New World (Acoustic) - First Road
+* (War Of The Worlds) Brave New World (Acoustic) - First Road
-* **TBD**...: (**the bookshop and ten days to make money**)
+* **TBD**...: The Bookshop; Ten Days To Make Money
 * (Crisis 2) One Way In: A Successful Hunt
-* Les Aventuriers: The Dark Woods Of The Undead
+* (Joe Hisaishi: Another Piano Stories) Les Aventuriers: The Dark Woods Of The Undead
 * (Journey) Nascence (London Symphony Orchestra): Kyla's Sorrow
-* The Edge Of The Prarie: Refusing Payment - Danain Shows His True Character
+* (Genshin) The Edge Of The Prarie: Refusing Payment - Danain Shows His True Character
 * (Abzu) To Know, Water: Riglan's Dream - The Temple And The Shepherd

 ### Chapter 2: Reformation